Primitive (seedless) Vascular Plants

 The ostrich fern fertile frond is much smaller, but with the same overall shape.

 Sensitive fern, Onoclea sensibilis has a distinctive bipinnatifid frond disxsection type.
 The frond type with respect to spore production is dimorphic.

-MOUSEOVER the IMAGE to see FERTILE FRONDS
+MOUSEOVER the IMAGE to see FERTILE FROND

 Sensitive fern, so-named because of a sensitivity to frost.